SURFACE-FIRST™ MONITORING

 Additionally, a BlueHawk CDOM Sensor can be deployed to monitor colored dissolved organic matter in surface waters by measuring the level of its fluorescent components.

-Hawks’ non-contact detection method eliminates the need for physical contact with the water, resulting in virtually maintenance-free operation with no biofouling.
+Hawk sensors’ non-contact detection method eliminates the need for physical contact with the water, resulting in low-maintenance operation by eliminating biofouling and drift.

-Exceptional Performance: CFRS™ Technology for Reliable Detection on Solid Surfaces, Ground & Water
+Exceptional Performance: CFRS™ Technology for Reliable Detection on Water, Ground & Solid Surfaces

-BlueHawk sensor’s unique and patented LED-based coaxial optical design offers significant advantages over conventional sensors.
-It allows for reliable monitoring of water and terrestrial surfaces like concrete, metal, soil, and ice—including direct detection on equipment surfaces—regardless of their shape or orientation.
-This makes BlueHawk ideal for monitoring flat and uneven surfaces, equipment with intricate geometries, and industrial, municipal, and natural water systems.
-They are also well-suited for detecting hydrocarbons in process waters, cooling waters, produced waters, and wastewaters.
+BlueHawk sensors’ unique and patented LED-based coaxial optical design offers significant advantages over conventional sensors.
+It allows for reliable monitoring of water and terrestrial surfaces such as concrete, metal, soil, and ice—including direct detection on equipment surfaces—with varied shapes and orientations.
+This makes BlueHawk well suited for monitoring flat and uneven surfaces, equipment with intricate geometries, and industrial, municipal, and natural water systems.
+They are also effective for detecting hydrocarbons in process waters, cooling waters, produced waters, stormwaters, and wastewaters.

-CFRS sensors’ large lenses and apertures offer efficient light delivery and improved signal-to-noise ratio, boosting sensitivity to detect even trace levels of hydrocarbons and algae, while minimizing false alarms.
+CFRS sensors’ large lenses and apertures offer efficient light delivery and improved signal-to-noise ratio, boosting sensitivity to detect trace-level signals under appropriate conditions, while minimizing false alarms.

-Continuous built-in self-diagnostics, light source status monitoring, and LED power compensation functions ensure peak performance in any conditions.
+Continuous built-in self-diagnostics, light source status monitoring, and LED power compensation functions help maintain consistent performance across operating conditions.

-High pulse rates enable BlueHawk sensors to operate five times faster than traditional sensors, making them ideal for monitoring choppy, turbulent, and fast-moving waters.
+High pulse rates enable BlueHawk sensors to operate at significantly higher sampling rates than many traditional sensors, making them ideal for monitoring choppy, turbulent, and fast-moving waters.

-The result: BlueHawk sensors enable reliable monitoring in many applications where traditional methods fall short.
+The result: BlueHawk sensors support reliable monitoring in applications where traditional methods may be limited.

 Compact Design, Low Power Consumption, and Built for Tough & Hazardous Environments

 Leveraging the advancements in optics and electronics, Hawk sensors achieve remarkable compactness, lightweight design, and minimal power consumption.
-This makes them ideal for deployment in space-restricted and power-limited environments, such as cramped sumps, remote monitoring stations, buoys, aerial drones, and other battery- or solar-powered applications.
+This makes them ideal for deployment in space-restricted and power-limited environments, such as cramped sumps, remote monitoring stations, buoys, mobile platforms, and other battery- or solar-powered applications.

 Hawk sensors feature IP68-rated standard enclosures, providing robust protection in demanding environments and resistance to temporary submersion.

 Optionally, HazLoc (Class I/II/III, ATEX) enclosures are available for deployment in hazardous locations with flammable gases, vapors, liquids, or combustible dust.
-This makes them suitable for industries like oil and gas, petrochemical, chemical, and mining.
+This supports deployment in industries such as oil and gas, petrochemical, chemical, and mining.

 Extensive Range & Broad Detection Angle: Flexible Deployment for Stationary or Mobile Monitoring

-Hawk CFRS sensors are highly adaptable to varying surface distances, ensuring reliable water monitoring in industrial settings and waterbodies with high waves or large tidal variations.
+Hawk CFRS sensors are highly adaptable to varying surface distances, supporting reliable water monitoring in industrial settings and waterbodies with fluctuating water levels, such as tidal zones, reservoirs, canals, and intake structures.

 Additionally, the broad detection angle enhances monitoring coverage on complex surfaces of intricate equipment and improves accuracy in dynamic environments such as turbulent or fast-flowing waters with constantly changing surface topography.